malekmahfoudh/Mad-Fighters---sushi-app/README.md

 See images below for clarification.

 ### For customers
-* View user activity feed
+* View the full menu
-* Communicate on your issue and pull request conversations
+* Read about the dishes, price, No. pieces, allergens and spice
-* Close or lock issues
+* See top dishes
-* Apply labels and assignees
+* Filter the products by different categories
-* Review and merge pull requests
+* Add product to cart
-* Create new issues
+* Add a comment to the restaurant and change quantity of products in cart
-* Star, watch and fork repositories
+* Place order
-* Control your unread and participating notifications
+* View order status
-* Easily search for any user or repository
+* Change the order, this option is only avaliable until the restaurant has accepted the order

 <p align="center">